Azure-Samples/azure-spring-apps-multi-zone/README.md

 # Azure Spring Apps multi zone reference architecture

-This sample contains a Terraform template that deploys a working sample of the Azure architecture center reference architecture: [Multi zone Azure Spring Apps reference architecture (coming up)](coming up).
+This sample contains a Terraform template that deploys a working sample of the Azure architecture center reference architecture: [Multi zone Azure Spring Apps reference architecture](https://learn.microsoft.com/azure/architecture/reference-architectures/microservices/spring-apps-multi-zone).
 The reference architecture and sample show how to run an Azure Spring Apps workload in a multi zone configuration.
 This allows for higher availability of the workload.

 ![Multi zone Spring Apps architecture diagram](./images/multi-zone-spring-apps-reference-architecture.png)